Windows 10 ESU Ends October 2026: Your Real Options

 If your business is still running Windows 10, you have already used up the grace period.
 Free support ended on 14 October 2025, and the first year of paid Extended Security Updates (ESU) runs out on 13 October 2026 — a little over three months from now.

 That date matters more than the 2025 one did.
-Last year, most firms shrugged, paid for ESU (or did nothing), and carried on.
-This October, the price doubles, the risk compounds, and the excuses get thinner — for your insurer, your auditor, and your clients.
+Last year, most firms paid for ESU, or did nothing, and carried on.
+This October the price doubles, the risk compounds, and the question gets harder to answer for your insurer, your auditor, and your clients.

 Here is where things actually stand, and what we would do in your position.